-There seems little doubt that Agile is really creating a bit of stir in organizations right now.
-But Agile is a bit of a shifting sand and we think its important to take a closer look at the topic and, in particular how it relates to Change Management.
+There seems little doubt that Agile is really creating a bit of stir in organisations right now.
+But Agile is a bit of a shifting sand and we think it's important to take a closer look at the topic and, in particular how it relates to Change Management.

-- What type of leadership and organizational practices are needed to effectively support Agile
+What type of leadership and organisational practices are needed to effectively support Agile

-Do you need to take a more Agile approach in your Change Management?
+Do you need to take a more agile approach to your Change Management?

 I think Agile's creating quite a stir at the moment.
 It reminds me actually of that really famous piece by Marc Andreessen in The Wall Street Journal in 2011 where he said that, "Software was eating the world."
 I think not only is software eating the world, but actually Agile organizations are eating the world.

 Agile is a bit of a shifting sand, I think.
 It's driven by customer needs and they're increasing.
 And organizations that are successful are a bit more adaptable, a bit more nimble.
 I think it takes a different kind of leadership, different organizational practices, the ability to really adopt new technologies quickly, cost-effectively.

 And McKinsey would have us believe that only 10% of organizations have actually nailed it.
 Those are the origins of Agile.
 Only 10% have nailed it, so what about the other 90%?
 We're seeing a fair few transformations that are missed, and I think 30 to 40% of people that we're talking to are saying that this is one of their top three priorities.

 It's all the buzz of Agile.
 There's quite a bit of confusion and I think it's to do with the definitions.
 There's Agile, which is the organization's ambition to be agile, to be fostered, to be able to deliver more complex changes, to respond quicker to customer needs.